AtsukoCoffey/healthy-food-club/README.md

 This section shows a health related video that made by WHO, it promotes the overview of healthy life styles.
 I am aiming this will pique user’s interest and redirect them to the information page.

-I used iframe for this YouTube video and I had some problems to display it properly.[BUGS - Setting Height Automatically, YouTube-iframe](#bugs-youtube) Also [BUGS - Align Center, YouTube-iframe](#bugs-youtube)
+I used iframe for this YouTube video and I had some problems to display it properly.
+[BUGS - Setting Height Automatically, YouTube-iframe](#bugs-youtube) Also [BUGS - Align Center, YouTube-iframe](#bugs-youtube)

-Additionally in the auditing term, Lighthouse scored this page really low because of the iframe using the unnecessary Java Script.[YouTube Video Optimizing For Lighthouse](#bugs-heroanime)
+Additionally in the auditing term, Lighthouse scored this page really low because of the iframe using the unnecessary Java Script.
+[YouTube Video Optimizing For Lighthouse](#bugs-heroanime)

 ## The Footer
 ![The footer](assets/images/readme-img/feat-footer.png "The footer")

 The footer section includes links to the relevant social media sites.
-The links will open to a new tab to keep this website open and allow easy navigation for anytime user can visit the social media sites.
+The links will open to a new tab to keep this website still.
+When this community's activity gets busier this footer allow users easy navigation for anytime they can check recent updates.

 ## Breadcrumb
 ![Breadcrumb](assets/images/readme-img/feat-breadcrumb.png "Breadcrumb")

 This feature lets users know which page they are on, giving a strong sense of place.
 It will be important if the site becomes larger.

+Since HTML5 added new usefull elements, so I searched what's the suitable element for this.
+[Breadcrumb, what element and attributes - W3school](#credits-heroanime)

 ## Information Page